Bob Goen: Career

 In the early 1980s he served as ESPN's desert-area correspondent.
 After almost four years in that role, he came to Hollywood, where he has hosted several game shows, including Perfect Match (syndicated, 1986), Home Shopping Game with co-host Bob Circosta (syndicated, 1987), Blackout (CBS, 1988), The Hollywood Game (CBS, 1992), Born Lucky (Lifetime Television, 1992) and That's the Question (GSN, 2006–2007), which was based on a format from the Netherlands.
-His greatest success in this area came as the final host of the daytime network version of Wheel of Fortune (CBS, 1989–1991; NBC, 1991).
+His greatest success in this area came as the final host of the daytime network version of Wheel of Fortune (CBS, 1989–1991; NBC, 1991) and is currently the host of Wheel of Fortune Live!.

 He had a small role in the opening of the 1988 series premiere episode of Freddy's Nightmares: A Nightmare On Elm Street: The Series, "No More Mr. Nice Guy", as a nightly news anchorman and on-scene reporter at the Springwood Municipal Courthouse for the pre-trial hearing of accused mass-murderer Fred Krueger.

-He served as host for the "Name That Tune" video game released for the Philips CD-i in 1993.
+He served as host for the Name That Tune video game released for the Philips CD-i in 1993.

 He also hosted several Miss Universe pageants in 1994 (Manila, Philippines), 1995 (Windhoek, Namibia), and 1996 (Las Vegas, Nevada).

 Goen also hosts the annual AKC National Championship, broadcast on Animal Planet and other channels owned by Discovery Communications.

 Goen was co-host of GSN Radio with Marianne Curan, his wife.
-The show debuted on August 18, 2008 and aired its last episode on November 13, 2009.
+The show debuted on August 18, 2008, and aired its last episode on November 13, 2009.
 He and Curan moved to Cincinnati, Ohio in 2012 to work at Warm 98.

 Goen has hosted live traveling versions of Family Feud and The Price Is Right.
 In 2012, he hosted The Price is Right LIVE in Branson, MO.

-Goen has hosted a locally produced version of Let's Ask America called Let's Ask Cincinnati for Scipps' WCPO-TV in Cincinnati, Ohio featuring local Cincinnati celebrities and personalities playing for local charities in 2014.
+Goen has hosted a locally produced version of Let's Ask America called Let's Ask Cincinnati for Scripps' WCPO-TV in Cincinnati, Ohio featuring local Cincinnati celebrities and personalities playing for local charities in 2014.